csu-applied-category-theory/csu-applied-category-theory.github.io/index.md

 # Current Topics

-In Spring 2023, we will be exploring Homotopy Type Theory.
+In Fall 2023, we will be exploring TBD!

 # Past Topics

 See [Past Talks](./01-past.html) for more details.

+- Dependent and Homotopy Type Theory
 - Theorems for Free.
 - Folds & Flats in Apache's Spark.
 - Kleisli Composition and Categories.